Frequently Asked Questions

 This tends to be about 20% with students representing all continents and major regions.
 Australia/New Zealand continues to be a particularly hard target for our student recruitment – we encourage all qualified applicants from these nations and Oceania.

-OK, given our program's ongoing major project with Apple® and software and hardware developers, passionate soliloquies about the iPad are understood.
-We are still discovering its full potential, but the device's content delivery capabilities have proven exceptional, as have the mirror imaging and teleconferencing options provided by the iPad2 and subsequent models.
-Many students welcomed the third-generation iPad's retina display and its 5MP iSight camera.
-Few seem as interested in a mini-iPad, but that may change with the next entering class.
+OK, given our program's past major project with Apple® and software and hardware developers, passionate soliloquies about the iPad are understood.
+We are still discovering its full potential, but the device's content delivery capabilities have proven exceptional.
+Many students welcomed the fourth-generation iPad, with its retina display and its 5MP iSight camera.
+Few seem as interested in the iPad Pro.

 As our advertising exclaims, this is a personal program.
 Call us, or even better – if you will be in the neighborhood – drop by.
 In an effort to be "green" and save resources, we no longer print a wide array of promotional materials about the Patterson School program.
 Instead, we try to place all the information you should need on this website and work hard to keep it up to date.
 If you have specific or personal questions that you believe are not answered here, please feel free to contact the appropriate faculty or staff by e-mail or phone to obtain an answer.

 YES.
 We hold only one application/admissions round each year.
 To receive full consideration for admission and financial support, your complete application should be received no later than February 1st.
 Late applications may be reviewed, but will be at a decided disadvantage.
 Because of the unique nature and high selectivity of our program, the Patterson School could not operate on a rolling admissions basis.